AntoineMeheut/Rokc-Mk3/README.md

 You must then locate the IP address of each of your cards and connect to the Fedora server interface of each card.

-The address is like this: https: //XXX.XXX.X.XX: 9090
+The address is like this: https://XXX.XXX.X.XX:9090

 ![fedora interface](images/fedora1.png)